mergermarket/cdflow2/docs/src/commands/common-terraform-setup.md

     -backend-config="key2=value2"
 ```

+## Workspace

-Following this the workspace is initialised (if neccessary) and selected, similar to:
+The [terraform workspace](https://www.terraform.io/docs/state/workspaces.html) is initialised (if
+neccessary) and selected, similar to:

 ```shell
 if terraform workspace list | grep -q '\bENV\b'; then